Hear Jerry’s emotional birth mother reunion story and how, after nearly three decades, they made an instant and emotional connection.

-When Jerry Janes walked through the doors of The Cradle in May 1994, for the first time since his placement 27 years earlier, he instantly felt a sense of recognition—like he’d been there before.
+When Jerry Janes walked through the doors of The Cradle in May 1994 — for the first time since his adoption placement 27 years earlier — he instantly felt a sense of recognition.

 Jerry, who was raised in a closed adoption, had come back to meet his birth mother.

-His parents, John and Sharon Janes, first came to The Cradle in 1966 to adopt Jerry’s older sister, Mary Ann.
-A year later they returned to adopt Jerry, who had spent two months in the Nursery.
-Sharon and John were always open with Jerry about his adoption, but there was very little information about his birth parents.
+His adoptive parents, John and Sharon Janes, first came to The Cradle in 1966 to adopt Jerry’s older sister, Mary Ann.
+A year later, they returned to adopt Jerry, who had spent two months in the Nursery.
+Sharon and John were always open with Jerry about his adoption, but there was very little information available about his birth parents.

-After giving his birth mother’s name, the Cradle counselor he spoke to was able to locate her within The Cradle’s mutual consent registry (a registry maintained by the agency where birth mothers or adopted children could leave their information to be released if the other ever decided to connect.
+Cradle staff were able to locate Jerry’s birth mother within The Cradle’s mutual consent registry (a registry maintained by the agency where birth mothers and adopted individuals can leave their information to be released if the other party ever decides they want to connect).
 Jerry’s birth mother had up-to-date information in her file, which enabled the counselor to locate and reach out to her right away.

-“It progressed really quickly,” he remembers.
-“Butterflies in my stomach is an understatement.”
+“It progressed really quickly,” Jerry says.
+“To say I had butterflies in my stomach is an understatement.”

-Through a Cradle counselor, Jerry and his birth mom made plans to meet the following weekend at The Cradle.
+Through his Cradle counselor, Jerry and his birth mother made plans to meet the following weekend at The Cradle.
 When he arrived that Saturday morning, he was overwhelmed with emotion but also a sense of comfort.
 After taking a tour of The Cradle, he waited for his birth mother to arrive.

 “The few minutes I waited to be introduced to my birth mother were extraordinary,” Jerry says.
-“To this day I cannot explain it to this day, but I felt completely at peace, home, in a strange way,” he says.
+“To this day I cannot explain it, but I felt completely at peace — at home in a strange way.”

-When she arrived, it was as if the world paused for the two of them.
+When she arrived, it was as if the world paused for both of them.